 Start talking to local people about the air quality, and you’ll quickly learn that everybody has a story to tell: A child who developed respiratory problems.
 A parent who died of heart disease.
 A cough that miraculously clears up when they leave town but comes creeping back after they land at SDF.

-“The air in Louisville takes years off your life, regardless of your overall health status,” says Veronica Combs, director of the Institute for Healthy Air, Water, and Soil, a local nonprofit focused on the connections between environmental and human health.
-Last year, the city received a failing grade from the American Lung Association in its annual State of the Air report.
+Local community activists say that the air in Louisville takes years off your life, regardless of your overall health status.
+In recent years, the city has received failing grades from the American Lung Association in its annual State of the Air report.

 Jokes about “the coronary valley” and “the Louisville hack” belie a serious problem that makes Louisville the perfect urban laboratory for seeking new solutions to a pervasive issue that faces cities large and small, from Beijing to Bakersfield: Unhealthy air.

-Known as the Green Heart Project, this ambitious effort will conduct a first-of-its-kind medical study by planting trees in strategic locations across a cluster of Louisville neighborhoods and observing precisely how they impact residents’ health.
+Known as Green Heart, this ambitious effort will conduct a first-of-its-kind medical study by planting trees in strategic locations across a cluster of Louisville neighborhoods and observing precisely how they impact residents’ health.

-“Essentially, we’re designing a big clinical trial where nature is the pharmaceutical,” says Pascal Mittermaier, head of the Global Cities program at The Nature Conservancy.
+“Essentially, we’re designing a big clinical trial where nature is the medicine,” says LaTresse Snead, director of the Build Healthy Cities program at The Nature Conservancy.